About the Wix Automations Action Service Plugin

 9. Next, you need to test your action to make sure everything's working.
 You can install your app on a free Premium development site to test it.

-Once you create the test site, return to your app in the Wix Developers Center and click Test Your App > Dashboard.
+Once you create the test site, return to your app's dashboard and click Test Your App > Dashboard.
 Select the test site you installed your app on earlier.
 Use this site to make sure your action is working.

 10. When you have tested your app and are ready to publish your new action, submit your app for review.
 A member of our team will check the changes and approve the latest version.